Tips to Cope with Dental Phobias

 3. Does the sight of dental equipment increase your anxiety?
 Keep your eyes closed during treatment.
 If you are seeing a dentist with many years of experience, trust the process and block your vision of what equipment is going to be used.
 Sight plays a big role in intensifying other senses, (i.e. think about how important the role of how food looks on the plate to how it tastes).
 Your fear will only intensify as you watch the needle coming towards you.
 Close your eyes to help cope.

 4. Sound plays another important role in dental phobias.
 If your dentist does not offer headphones to help soothe your phobia, ask if you can bring your own.
 Drown out the sound of the drill.
-It is quite an effective approach to stay relaxed, especially if your eyes
+It is quite an effective approach to stay relaxed, especially if your eyes are closed at the same time.

 Soothing sounds help to calm patients.